izderadicka/audioserve/README.md

 Then open <https://localhost:3000> and accept insecure connection, shared secret to enter in client is mypass

+The following environment variables can be used to customise how audioserve runs:

+    DIRS - Space separated list of audio folders (defaults to: /audioserve) SECRET - The shared secret key (defaults to: mypass) SSLKEY - Path to the SSL key (defaults to: ./ssl/audioserve.p12) SSLPASS - Password to the SSL key (defaults to: mypass) OTHER_ARGS - Any of the other audioserve command line options, such as --search-cache, space separated

+Note: If you do not wish to use the SSL certificate, blank values for SSLKEY and SSLPASS will suffice.

 Other platforms - theoretically audioserve can work on Windows and MacOS (probably with few changes), but I never tried to build it there.
 Any help in this area is welcomed.